ChloeL19/CNN-pset/README.md

 ## Challenge 6: Visualize in a vivid way what your model “sees”.
 Now that your model has been trained, you can actually visualize what the filters in your convolutional layers are “seeing”.

 If you look in visualization.py, you’ll see that the CS50 staff has implemented some functions that enable you to do this.
+These functions identify the patterns of pixels that are important to different layers in your model; in other words, they display the patterns that trigger the filters in your model to pass information forward to subsequent layers.
+The end result?
+A glimpse into how neural networks process the images they see.
+Different models will produce different visualizations, and chances are they won’t look like a “human” way of analyzing images!

 Call these functions in main.py to crack open the “black box” of your model!

 ## Challenge 7: Improve your model
 Your goal on the MNIST dataset is to reach at least 99% validation accuracy.
+Most models will reach 98% validation accuracy, and very few will get above 99.25% validation accuracy (“state of the art” is considered 99.7%).

 There are three key ways to improve your model’s accuracy, listed here in general order of efficacy: